 The internet and other digital and information technologies are powerful tools, which open up new opportunities for everyone.
-Electronic communication helps teachers and pupils learn from each other.
+Electronic communication helps teachers to teach and pupils to learn.
 These technologies can stimulate discussion, promote creativity and increase awareness of context to promote effective learning.
-Children and young people should have an entitlement to safe internet access at all times.
+Children and young people should have an entitlement to safe internet access.

-The use of these exciting and innovative tools in school and at home has been shown to raise educational standards and promote pupil achievement.
+The use of innovative online tools in school and at home has been shown to raise educational standards and promote pupil achievement.

 Our Year 6 pupils have created e-safety presentations, which they have designed for presentation to other pupils in school.
 Click here to see an example of a presentation.

-Click here to read our E Safeguarding Policy.
+Click here to read our Online Safety Policy.

 Click here to read our top ten tips for staying safe online.